Prostitution in Europe: North Macedonia

 Prostitution in North Macedonia is legal, though with various restrictions, and common.
 UNAIDS estimated that there were 3588 prostitutes in the country in 2016.
 In 2003 North Macedonia's government was reported to be trying to reduce sex trafficking.

 STAR-STAR (an association for the support of marginalised workers) is a sex-worker-led support group.
 Its executive board is exclusively made up of sex workers.
 STAR-STAR was the first sex workers' collective in the Balkans.

 The country is a major transit point for prostitution to the west.
 In 2003 it was reported that the trafficking of women from the Balkans to Western Europe for sex was worth billions of dollars, with the beneficiaries including the Albanian National Liberation Army in North Macedonia.

 Portugal

-In Portugal, prostitution itself is legal, but it is illegal for a third party to profit from, promote, encourage or facilitate the prostitution of another.
-Consequently, organized prostitution (brothels, prostitution rings or other forms of pimping) is prohibited.
+In Portugal, prostitution itself is legal, but it is illegal for a third party to profit from, promote, encourage, or facilitate the prostitution of another person.
+Consequently, organized prostitution (brothels, prostitution rings, or other forms of pimping) is prohibited.
 Forced prostitution and human trafficking are also illegal.

 In the mid-2000s, the number of female prostitutes was estimated at 28,000, of which at least 50% were foreigners.